 There are lots of opportunities to talk about the author’s voice with this version of Little Red Riding Hood.

 Arnold the sheep wants to star as Little Red in the book.
 He makes some suggestions for the story, but things don’t go quite as planned.

+I feel like this book was written for parents everywhere.
 This book is so great!
 It is full of 60-second retells of classic stories.
 Not really one you could do much comparing and contrasting with, but a fun story to add to the list!

 Little Red, a scooter rides to Granny’s house by himself for the first time when he comes across Tank, King of the Road.
 Such a cool version of the story!

+Brace yourself for recess ninja action, but this book is pretty awesome.
 A ninja battle between the wolf, and the girl and her grandma leads to the wolf finding some peace.